 Many mothers assume that breastfeeding is natural and will come easily after giving birth.
 In reality, many new mothers struggle, especially in the first few weeks, as this is an entirely new skill that they need to pick up in a short time.

 Common issues that new mothers face include finding the latch uncomfortable, plugged ducts and engorgement.
 Sometimes, when milk is not removed frequently enough, this can result in mastitis, where there is inflammation of the breast tissue with redness and pain.
 Some mothers also experience a lack of supply and are unable to meet their baby’s demand.
 This can cause a great deal of stress for mothers.
-Some medications are available to boost milk supply, which your doctor can prescribe if necessary.
+Medications are available to boost milk supply, which your doctor can prescribe if necessary.
 We sometimes work with expert lactation consultants to help with these issues.

 #5 Haemorrhoids